himedlooff/frontend-workflow-seminar/cli.md

 The command line
 ================

 It all starts with the command line interface or CLI, the universal tool.
 It allows you to interact directly with your operating system by typing commands.
-Issuing commands are done by first typing the command and then pressing the `enter` key.
+On Mac you can interact with the CLI using the Terminal app.
+Issuing commands are done by first typing the command into Terminal and then pressing the `enter` key.
 For example try the following command to open a folder on your computer:

 **Input**
 ```bash